-- Evidence that a reviewer has an undeclared conflict of interest - An egregious error or misunderstanding in the review process - Active malfeasance or demonstrable lack of due diligence receive a grant.
+Evidence that a reviewer has an undeclared conflict of interest

+- An egregious error or misunderstanding in the review process - Active malfeasance or demonstrable lack of due diligence

+The appeal process is not intended to provide a mechanism for routine protest of failure to receive a grant.
 Disparities in peer reviewers' enthusiasm for a proposal and the scores they assign are nearly always considered part of the normal variation in human judgment.
 The reality is that the Alzheimer's Association International Research Grant Program is extremely competitive and is limited by availability of funds.
 In recent grant cycles, 20 to 30 percent of full applications have been awarded grants, although about twice that number fall into the "fundable" category based on overall score.